Gas stove debate boils over in Congress this week

 A Rules Committee report on the "Gas Stove Protection and Freedom Act" said a member of the Consumer Product Safety Commission had expressed support for tighter regulations on the stoves.
 The report also cited a private study and report that raised questions about whether gas stoves could lead to an increase in indoor air pollutants.

-In a statement to CBS News, a Consumer Product Safety Commission spokesperson said, "This bill is unnecessary – the CPSC is not banning gas stoves.
+In a statement to CBS News, Alex Hoehn-Saric, the chair of the Consumer Product Safety Commission, said, "This bill is unnecessary — the CPSC is not banning gas stoves.
 However, CPSC's ability to set standards addressing gas stove safety hazards related to tip-overs, gas leaks, and fire hazards could be hampered by the legislation, which would undermine CPSC's mission to keep Americans safe."

 A Department of Energy spokesperson also denied it was considering a gas stove ban, telling CBS News, "The Department of Energy is not proposing to ban gas cooking products.
 Congress and a court consent decree require the Department to conduct an energy efficiency rulemaking on gas and electric cooktops by January 2024.
 When you look past the misleading rhetoric, you'll see that these proposals are intended for nothing more than increasing energy efficiency and promoting innovation, without sacrificing the reliability and performance that Americans have come to expect."